Mango200/ConanExiles/README.md

 # Features
 - Set ESP Distance
-- View Options (Pick NPC, and stuff, Camel etc... bla bla bla)
+- View Options (NPCs, other stuff)

 # WARNING
-Disable Battleye, you'll probably get Banned on Offical Servers.

-** Update 16.05.17 - Still Works **
+Do not use on Offical Servers, Battleye will ban you.